Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 ### Coping Strategy: Toss and Turn

 At level 15, you are able to transmit terrible nightmares over your bond.
-Damage transferred via your A Sorrow Shared feature does not break the pacified condition and cannot be prevented in any way.
+Damage transferred via your A Sorrow Shared feature does not break the pacified ailment and cannot be prevented in any way.

 ### Soulbound: Figment of the Imagination